acrlabs/simkube/docs/components/sk-ctrl.md

 10. Cleans up all "meta" resources
 11. Runs all postStop hooks

+### Configuring the Driver Pod

+The `spec.driver.serviceAccount` field sets the Kubernetes ServiceAccount for the generated driver pod.
+If it is not set, the driver uses the controller pod's ServiceAccount.
+The `spec.driver.podLabels` field adds labels to the generated driver pod.
+For example, Azure Workload Identity can be enabled with the label `azure.workload.identity/use: "true"`.

+Use the existing `spec.driver.secrets` field to inject environment variables into the driver container through `envFrom`.

 ## Simulation Custom Resource

 Simulations are controlled by a Simulation custom resource object, which specifies, among other things, how to configure